 MCO is a longtime, significant holding in the Berkshire Hathaway portfolio – and an ironic one to boot.

 "Uncle Warren" first dipped his toe in during the first quarter of 2001, and he has been content with his investment of late, leaving his 24.7 million-share stake unchanged over the past couple of years.

 The holding is meaningful on Berkshire's end, too.
-At more than 3%, Moody's is a top-10 Buffett stock.
+At w.7%, Moody's is a top-10 Buffett stock.